 Not many people are fortunate enough to have a farm like this – practically at their doorstep!

-3 to 4 cups homemade lamb broth (water or low-sodium beef broth may be used)
+- 3½ cups lamb broth (homemade preferred, water or low-sodium beef broth may be used instead)

 - Parboil shanks in a large pot of lightly salted water for about 2 hours.
 The water should almost cover the shanks.
 By doing this, the cooking time is cut down on serving day, and you’ll end up with a large bowl of lamb broth for future recipes – soup, lamb and string bean stew, or whatever you are inspired to prepare.